-- Sec.
-402. (1) From the appropriations in part 1 from the direct shipper enforcement fund, the liquor control commission shall expend these funds as required under section 203(11) of the Michigan liquor control code of 1998, 1998 PA 58, MCL 436.1203, to investigate and audit unlawful direct shipments of wine by unlicensed wineries and retailers, with priority directed toward unlicensed out-of-state retailers and third-party marketers.
-The commission shall use shipping records available to it under section 203(21) of the Michigan liquor control code of 1998, 1998 PA 58, MCL 436.1203, to assist with this effort. - (2) By February 1, the liquor control commission shall provide a report to the legislature and the subcommittees detailing the commission's activities to investigate and audit the illegal shipping of wine and the results of these activities.
-The report shall include the following: - (a) Work hours spent, specific actions undertaken, and the number of FTEs dedicated to identify and stop unlicensed out-of-state retailers, third-party marketers, and wineries that ship illegally in Michigan. - (b) General overview of expenditures associated with efforts to identify and stop unlicensed out-of-state retailers, third-party marketers, and wineries that ship illegally in Michigan. - (c) Number of out-of-state entities found to have illegally shipped wine into Michigan and total weight of illegally shipped wine.
-These items shall be broken down by total number of retailers and total number of wineries. - (d) Suggested areas of focus on how to address direct shipper enforcement and illegal importation in the future.
+Sec.
+401. (1) From the appropriations in part 1 from the direct shipper enforcement fund, the liquor control commission shall expend these funds as required under section 203(11) of the Michigan liquor control code of 1998, 1998 PA 58, MCL 436.1203, to investigate and audit unlawful direct shipments of wine by unlicensed wineries and retailers, with priority directed toward unlicensed out-of-state retailers and third-party marketers.
+The commission shall use shipping records available to it under section 203(21) of the Michigan liquor control code of 1998, 1998 PA 58, MCL 436.1203, to assist with this effort.
+The liquor control commission must refer all unlicensed out-of-state retailers and third-party marketers identified with the shipping records to the attorney general.

+(2) By February 1, the liquor control commission shall provide a report to the legislature and the subcommittees detailing the commission's activities to investigate and audit the illegal shipping of wine and the results of these activities.
+The report shall include the following:

+(a) Work hours spent, specific actions undertaken, and the number of FTEs dedicated to identify and stop unlicensed out-of-state retailers, third-party marketers, and wineries that ship illegally in Michigan.

+(b) General overview of expenditures associated with efforts to identify and stop unlicensed out-of-state retailers, third-party marketers, and wineries that ship illegally in Michigan.

+(c) Number of out-of-state entities found to have illegally shipped wine into Michigan and total number of bottles (750 ml), number of cases with 750 ml bottles, number of liters, or number of gallons of illegally shipped wine.
+These items must be broken down by total number of retailers and total number of wineries.

+(d) Suggested areas of focus on how to address direct shipper enforcement and illegal importation in the future.